BIOS5210 – Methods of Gradient Analysis

 Admission to the course

 The courses BIOS5210 and BIOS9210 have joint admission.
+There is a total of 20 seats in these two subjects.
 Applicants are ranked by the following criteria:

 1. PhD students and master students at the MN faculty who have the course as part of the approved curriculum.